-Gur ki Kheer is a traditional Indian sweet which at one time was very common in many Indian households.
-Our dadi-nani were swore by it.
+Gur ki Kheer is a traditional Indian sweet that at one time was very common in many Indian households.
+Our dadi-nani were sworn by it.
 Even we, as kids enjoyed ladleful of it occasionally.
 For more such traditional whole grain recipes check out bajre ki kheer and bajre ki khichdi.

 There are so many things, we take for granted.
 And one of them is food cooked by our mothers.
-I really wish I can cook many more recipes from my mother’s repertoire.
+I wish I could cook many more recipes from my mother’s repertoire.
 Amen to that!

 This was my first attempt at making jaggery or Gur ki Kheer and I am so glad it turned out perfect.